MiningDAO/DeMine/test/TestPlan.md

   - tokens should be burned
   - recipient should receive reward tokens
   - reward token balance of nft contract should decrease

+ERC1155:
+- check uri
+- transfer/transferBatch with account owner
+  - balanceOf/balanceOfBatch should be updated
+- SetApprovedForAll
+- isApprovedForAll
+- transfer/transferBatch with authorized operator
+  - balanceOf/balanceOfBatch should be updated

 ## DeMineAgent